ctsit/training_docker/module2.md

 The entire point of this quick exercise is to know that docker containers run a single process and when that is done it stops the container afterward.

 ### Exercise 4 Creating containers with a Dockerfile
 At this point we have been running containers in a very rudimentary fashion just to get familiar with basic commands.
-Now we move into building an image with a Dockerfile.You will use the Dockerfile that is already included in this repository as the starting point.
+Now we move into building an image with a Dockerfile.
+You will use the Dockerfile that is already included in this repository under the directory build1 as the starting point.

-1.
+Change directory or ```cd build1``` into the build1 folder of this repository.
+Cat or open the Dockerfile to see the contents.
+Note the structure of the file.
+The FROM line is always first and says what image to build from, in this case debian:stretch.
+The first RUN line performs and update and installs curl and pv and the second RUN line runs an echo statement.
+The CMD line will run the command once the image is run as a container.

+1. Let's build the image by typing the command ```docker build -t spell .```
+	* Note the steps of the build process
+2. Now run the image as a container by typing the command ```docker run --rm spell```
+	* note the --rm command automatically removes the container once it has completed.
+This saves the step of running ```docker rm spell``` after the container is done.

+#### Exercise 4a Creating containers with another Dockerfile